 Under U.S. Department of Education regulations, when the Commission finds that an institution fails to meet one or more of the Standards of Accreditation, it is required to notify the institution of these findings and give the institution up to two years from the date of this action to correct the situation.
-If an institution has not remedied the deficiencies at the conclusion of the two-year sanction period, the Commission is required, under U.S. Department of Education regulations, to take an "adverse action," defined in the law as the termination of accreditation.
+If an institution has not remedied the deficiencies at the conclusion of the two-year sanction period, the Commission is required, under U.S. Department of Education regulations, to take an "adverse action," defined in the law as the denial or withdrawal of accreditation.
 Thus, all institutions must address the areas cited by the Commission expeditiously, with seriousness and the full attention of the institution's leadership.
 It is the responsibility of the Commission to determine, at the end of the sanction period, whether the institution has corrected the situation(s) and has come into compliance with Commission Standards.

-The Commission has adopted three sanctions-Warning, Probation, and Show Cause-to inform the institution and the public of the severity of its concerns about an institution's failure to meet one or more Commission Standards or one or more of any conditions or restrictions that were contained in a Commission action letter.
+The Commission has adopted three sanctions- Warning, Probation, and Show Cause-to inform the institution and the public of the severity of its concerns about an institution's failure to meet one or more Commission Standards or one or more of any conditions or restrictions that were contained in a Commission action letter.
 Sanctions are not intended to be applied sequentially.
-Whichever sanction is imposed, the Commission is required by federal law to terminate accreditation, rather than to continue the institution under the same or a new sanction for another two-year period, unless clear progress has been made within two years.
+Whichever sanction is imposed, the Commission is required by federal law to withdraw accreditation, rather than to continue the institution under the same or a new sanction for another two-year period, unless clear progress has been made within two years.

-All sanctions are made public and are published on WASC's Web site.
-When the Commission issues a sanction, a public statement is prepared to inform the public about the nature of the Commission's concerns and the procedures that will follow.
-While the institution has an opportunity to review this document prior to its publication, the Commission reserves the right to make the final determination about the content of the public statement.
-The institution is also expected to notify its constituents about the Commission action and WASC publishes the Commission action letter and related team report, in accordance with the WASC policy on Disclosure of Accreditation Documents and Commission Actions.
+All sanctions are made public and are published on WSCUC's website.
+The institution is also expected to notify its constituents about the Commission action and WSCUC publishes the Commission action letter and related team report, in accordance with the WSCUC policy on Disclosure of Accreditation Documents and Commission Actions.

-In addition, when an institution is placed on a sanction, the Commission typically requests that a meeting be held between WASC staff, the institution's chief executive officer, representatives of the institutional governing board, and senior faculty leadership within 90 days following the imposition of the sanction.
+In addition, when an institution is placed on a sanction, the Commission typically requests that a meeting be held between WSCUC staff, the institution's chief executive officer, representatives of the institutional governing board, and senior faculty leadership within 90 days following the imposition of the sanction.
 The purposes of the meeting are to communicate the reasons for the Commission action, to learn of the institution's plan to notify the institutional community about the action, and to discuss the institution's plan for addressing the issues that gave rise to the sanction.